 What is SonarQube?

 In addition, this also allows the introduction of Quality Gates and Remediation Policies (cleanup code as you go).
 The last part is important because you don’t want to start with a large list of issues.
-Fortunately, it’s not very difficult to include all existing issues within a project baseline and only show inconsistencies within new code.
+Fortunately, it’s not very difficult to include all existing issues within a project baseline and only show inconsistencies within the newly added code.

 Now I don’t want to rehash everything I’ve read and therefore included resources I found helpful within the Helpful resources section below.
 Really though, the best way to understand what this platform has to offer is by analyzing your own code.

 Setting up a non-production instance in simple.
 Just follow the steps as covered within the Get Started in Two Minutes guide.

 Note: This guide is only meant to get a quick impression.
 Which is also visible within the management portal.

 When installing SonarQube, just make sure you that;

 - You have Java installed (Oracle JRE 8 onwards or OpenJDK 8 onwards) on your machine.